 It is important to establish effective supervisory relationships.
-Spend time with your supervisor and colleagues.
+Spend time with your Sr. Area Director and Office Supervisor.
 Establish and communicate expectations.
 Among other things, providing ongoing feedback, understanding how to work together, and supporting staff in their development are invaluable.